Except at Wally's

 Wally's Friday-the-Thirteenth Exclusive "Lucksury" Romance Weekend package includes special rates on lodging, and due to the light demand for other travel services during that period, Wally's has arranged special rates on transportation and meals as well.

-What's more, guests with confirmed reservations at Wally's can purchase tickets from either Air Canada or United Airlines for US$13 each way on a round trip ticket from Duluth, they can rent a car from Alamo for US$13 per day and they can eat at the all-you-can-hold-down buffet at the local Sizzler for just US$13.
+What's more, guests with confirmed reservations at Wally's can purchase tickets from either Air Canada or United Airlines for $13 each way on a round trip ticket from Duluth.
+They can also rent a car from Alamo for $13 per day and they can eat at the all-you-can-hold-down buffet at the local Sizzler for just $13.